tasket/wyng-backup/README.md

    $ sudo sparsebak.py prune --session=20180605-000000,20180701-140000

 ...removes any backup sessions from midnight on June 5 through 2pm on July 1.
+Alternately, `--all-before` may be used with a single `--session` date-time to select all sessions prior to that time.

-If specific volumes aren't specified, `prune` will operate across all volumes enabled in the config file.
+If specific volumes aren't specified, `prune` will operate across all enabled volumes.

 #### monitor